Internet in Japan: Finding English-Speaking Providers in Japan

 The main thing to understand about broadband Internet access in Japan is that there are actually two separate companies who play a part in providing you access to the Internet.
 First, there is the company responsible for installing the actual lines to connect your house to their network.
 The second company is the Internet service provider (ISP), who will be in charge of providing you the actual Internet services.

 The company in charge of installing your Internet connection in your home will generally provide one of two main types of broadband Internet access.
-These types are ADSL and Hikari-Fiber (known as fiber optic in many other countries).

 Be sure to check with your building's management and the company that is in charge of installing the Internet connection when choosing and Internet connection type as the type of connection you are able to use will vary depending on your address and the building.